bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

 6. Guinea pig / mouse
 7. Other

-Of the above categories, we will drop 'Guinea pig / mouse' and 'Other' from the dataset and use the rest of the categories for this chapter.
+Of the above categories, we will drop images belonging to 'Guinea pig / mouse' and 'Other' from the dataset and use the rest of the categories.

-The dataset contains a folder called 'animal_images' and a csv file with the name 'animal_data_img.csv'.
+The dataset contains a folder called 'animal_images' and a csv file called 'animal_data_img.csv'.

 The folder 'animal_images' contains all the animal pictures whereas the labels of each image is present in 'animal_data_img.csv' file.